 Nobody is listening except those who adore and love the earbud hanging style experience.
 Is just isn’t like IEM’s or over ears.
 I get a highly personal experience, yet one that is not sticking into my head…literally.

 The “inside the head” feel of IEM’s is just not as natural sounding as earbuds can offer.
 We just don’t have the tech at the moment for hanging earbuds to somehow compete with IEM’s that have sealing properties.

 I urge this company to invest whatever they can into the experience of advanced tech for hangers like this.
 Why?
-Look at
+Look at Apple.

-	Apple.
 The Apple Pods are the most popular headphones in the world at the moment.
-Imagine what could be done if a

-	company like this actually cared about, you know, making a great hanging style earbud.
+Imagine what could be done if a company like this actually cared about, you know, making a great hanging style earbud.

-	I understand that this earbud is extremely expensive and that the majority of the audiophiles out there would prefer an

-	IEM over an earbud.
+I understand that this earbud is extremely expensive and that the majority of the audiophiles out there would prefer an IEM over an earbud.
 I am not one of them.
-We do exist and this earbud was clearly made by someone who wanted a TOTL
+We do exist and the ES-P1 was clearly made by someone who wanted a TOTL earbud.

-	earbud.

 We have one now.
-And sure, there are others out there in the Asian market, but just one of them has been bold enough to

-	send “the earbud guy” something to review.
+And sure, there are others out there in the Asian market, but just one of them has been bold enough to send “the earbud guy” something to review.

 I like this ES-P1, but the price is a little extreme.
 I do love the carrying case and the detachable cable is sublime.
 The build quality is shockingly good and incredibly satisfying, no doubt.